 - EMR do not offer support for Presto – users must create their own Presto metastore, configure connectors, install and configure and tools they need.

-- EMR can be complex – if you have a database requirement, then provisioning EMR, Spark and S3 and ensuring you use the right file formats, networking, roles and security, can take much, much longer than deploying a packaged MPP database solution like Redshift when it comes to presto vs redshift/redshift vs presto.
+- EMR can be complex (Presto EMR vs Redshift) – if you have a database requirement, then provisioning EMR, Spark and S3 and ensuring you use the right file formats, networking, roles and security, can take much longer than deploying a packaged MPP database solution like Redshift when it comes to presto vs redshift/redshift vs presto.

 - When an EMR cluster terminates, all Amazon EC2 instances in the cluster terminate, and data in the instance store and EBS volumes is no longer available and not recoverable.
 This means you can’t stop an EMR cluster and retain data like you can with EC2 instances (even though EMR runs on EC2 instances under the covers).
 The data in EMR is ephemeral, and there’s no “snapshot” option (because EMR clusters use instance-store volumes).
 The only workaround is to store all your data in EMR to S3 before each shutdown, and then ingest it all back into EMR on start-up.
 Users must develop a strategy to manage and preserve their data by writing to Amazon S3 and manage the cost implications.